gjvc/sbedecoder/README.md

 while parsing the 'schema.xml' file.
 The template file used to generated the classes is contained in sbe_message.tmpl.

-The generated.py file can simply be used for examining the class construction, or it can replace the contents of the generated.py file in the sbedecoder core project.
+The generated.py file can simply be used for examining the class construction, or it can replace the contents of the generated.py file in the tinysbe core project.
 By replacing the generated.py file in the sbedecoder package, a developer will get access to the class definitions in the IDE.

 In order to make use of the standard parser functionality using the generated code one should use the SBESchema.load